Basil Catterns

 Basil Wilfred Thomas Catterns, MC (11 August 1917 – 30 March 2007) was an Australian businessman, citizen soldier and amateur yachtsman.

 Early years

 Catterns was born in Balmain, Sydney, on 11 August 1917, the son of an English merchant seaman, Wilfred Catterns, and Emily (née Greenwell).
 An uncle, Basil G. Catterns, for whom he was named, later became the Chief Cashier of the Bank of England.

 Educated at Fort Street Boys' High School, Catterns joined the staff of the (now defunct) Sydney afternoon daily newspaper, The Sun.

 Second World War

-On the outbreak of the Second World War in 1939 he volunteered for military service and served with the Second Australian Imperial Force (2nd AIF) in the Middle East and North Africa, including Siege of Tobruk.
+On the outbreak of the Second World War in 1939 he volunteered for military service and served with the Second Australian Imperial Force (2nd AIF) in the Middle East and North Africa, including the British capture of Tobruk.
 When the 2nd AIF was brought back to Australia in 1942, he met Nina McKnight and later married her in 1943.